Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

 Combining \ref{eqn:coupling inequality} with \ref{eqn: meeting time}, we have

 as desired. \end{proof}

-The lower bound proof requires the following two lemmas.
-The first lemma shows the total variation distance is lower bounded by a geometric series with the `rejection probability' as the common ratio. \begin{lemma} Let $R(x)$ be the `rejected probability' given current state $x$, more precisely,
+The lower bound requires the following two lemmas.
+The first lemma shows the total variation distance is lower bounded by a geometric series with the `rejection probability' as the common ratio.